hee0624/lxwBlog/source/about/index.md

 type: "about"
 ---

-Hi, I'm Xiaowei Liu(刘晓伟) from ISCAS(UCAS).
+Hi, I'm Xiaowei Liu(刘晓伟) from MOMO.
 You can get in touch with me by [Email](mailto:liu_xiaowei@foxmail.com) or [Github](https://github.com/lxw0109).

 ## IT skills
 My favourite programming language is Python, whose simplicity and powerfulness fascinates me.
-And I like Computer Network, Algorithms, and Linux very much.
+And I like Machine Learning, Computer Network, Algorithms very much.
-Now I'm working on Natural Language Processing.
 **My CV:** [Chinese](/CV_zh/) / [English](/CV_zh/)

 ## Interests